Top 16 Interview Questions and Answers

-As you prepare for your interview, you may be considering which questions the employer is going to ask you.
-While there’s no way to know for sure what topics will be covered, there are several popular interview questions you can expect to be asked.
+As you prepare for an interview, you may be considering which questions the employer is going to ask you.
+While there’s no way to know for sure what topics will be covered, there are several common top interview questions and answers you can prepare to answer with.

-Here’s how to answer the 16 most common interview questions:
+Here’s how to answer the 16 top interview questions:

 Every interviewer is different and their questions may vary.
 By preparing your answers to these common interview questions, you can develop compelling talking points to make a great impression during your next job interview.

 Your interviewers will likely start out with a question about yourself and your background to get to know you.
 Start out by giving them an overview about your current position or activities, then provide the most important and relevant highlights from your background that make you most qualified for the role.
 If you’d like, it is generally acceptable to include some light personal details about things like your pets, hobbies or family.
 Doing so can help you be more memorable and personable to the interviewer.

 Example: Currently, I serve as the assistant to three of the company’s five executive team members, including the CEO.
 During my time at the organisation, I have been recognised for my time management skills, writing abilities and commitment to excellence.